 Alcohol rehab treatment in a clinic offers the most comprehensive, structured support, available.
 It is delivered by professionals in the field – many of them recovering from addiction personally – who know addiction inside out, and can provide the greatest personal insight possible, on your condition.

-An alcohol rehab program in a dedicated clinic takes you away from the triggers, and associations, you normally encounter in daily life, and can give you the ’emotional breathing space’ to make therapeutic gains, and hold on to them, without being quickly triggered by something else in daily life.
+An alcohol rehab programme in a dedicated clinic takes you away from the triggers, and associations, you normally encounter in daily life, and can give you the ’emotional breathing space’ to make therapeutic gains, and hold on to them, without being quickly triggered by something else in daily life.

 While practical plans to cut down alcohol intake, or taper in a managed way, sound positive in theory, it’s rarely this easy in practice.

 Is Residential Rehab The Right Choice?

-If you recognise the pain and negative consequences alcohol is inflicting on both you and those around you, and you want a better life but don’t know how – then alcohol rehab may be an appropriate choice.
+If you recognise the pain and negative consequences alcohol addiction is inflicting on you and those around you, and you want a better life but don’t know how – then alcohol rehab may be an appropriate choice.